 More than 4 years ago, I pursued this hobby of keeping an aquarium at home but only for a fish only tank.
 I started with just a 15 gallons community tank using only gravel substrate, plastic plants, and ceramic decors.

-But almost 2 years ago, I was blown away upon seeing a nature planted tank in person, and I knew right then, this will be my next passion and natural progress.
+But more than 2 years ago, I was blown away upon seeing a nature planted tank in person, and I knew right then, this will be my next passion and natural progress.

 I know 2 years of experience is not something to be over proud of, but I love doing this and spent hours, days, weeks, months in research, and testing.
 In fact, I am still learning new things everyday.
 I had lots of downs but came through it all, and I want to help you, fellow hobbyists, in setting up, finding the balance, and maintaining your very own planted aquarium.

 Science + Art + Nature